aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.theme/ioverridetheme/clear/_index.md

 ## clear {#}
-Set ColorScheme, FontScheme, FormatScheme to null to disable any overriding with this theme object.
+Set ColorScheme, FontScheme, FormatScheme to None to disable any overriding with this theme object.

 ```python